 If you are moving to another authority area, you can carry on using your badge until it is due to expire.
 Six weeks before the expiry date you should apply for your badge, using your new address, to the local authority in which you reside.

-by completing the relevant application form, alternatively you can complete the application online via the Blue Badge Scotland website.
+By completing the relevant application form.
+Alternatively you can complete the application online via the mygov.scot website.
 Supporting documentation requires to be submitted to your local Social Work office or submitted by email.

 Misuse of blue badges